JenishBabu/8-Week-SQL-Challenge/Week-3/B.Data Analysis Questions.md

 ***

-### 2.What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value
+### What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value

 ```sql
 SELECT